Union Pacific E8s and E9s

 During the mid and late 1960s, the 900-series E-units were at the end of their service lives, and as UP reduced the number of passenger trains being operated, the railroad began using E-units on freight trains.
 The high speed gearing (55:22 gear ratio) meant the locomotives were capable of 98 MPH, but also limited their usefulness as freight locomotives, limiting their use in freight service to routes with easy grades.
 These routes included along the Columbia River between Portland and Hinkle, Oregon, and between Salt Lake City and Ogden, Utah.
 The E-units continued in limited freight service after Amtrak service started on May 1, 1971.
 They were last used between Portland and Hinkle on September 7, 1971.

 Throughout its history, Union Pacific has had occasion to operate both special passenger trains and secondary passenger trains that saw a seasonal or temporary increase in traffic.
-The motive power for these movements is generally called protection power.
+The motive power for these movements is generally called "protection power."
 In the earlier years, the road simply used steam power for these special trains, which included mail and express trains, circus trains, troop trains, and other special moves, such as Shriners' specials and Boy Scout specials.
-Research looking at photographs also shows that this "protection power" was also used on occasion on Union Pacific's Streamliner and Domeliner trains when the normally assigned E-units were not available.
+Research looking at photographs shows that this "protection power" in the form of locomotives that were not E8s or E9s, but which were freight locomotives with steam generators.
+These these freight units with steam generators were used on occasion on Union Pacific's Streamliner and Domeliner trains when the normally assigned E-units were not available.
 With the retirement of large numbers of its remaining steam locomotives during the late 1950s, this need was filled by retrofitting steam generators to 15 of the 1957-built 300-class GP9 cabless boosters.
-By the early 1960s, the need for power for these special trains was filled by 13 GP30B units that were equipped with steam generators.
+By the early 1960s, the need for protection power for these special trains was filled by 13 GP30B units that were equipped with steam generators.
 Even with these 28 units still available on a standby basis, in August and September 1965, less than two years after the delivery of its newest E9s, the road acquired 10 SDP35s, the passenger version of EMD's six-axle, 2,500-horsepower SD35 locomotive.
-These 10 were Union Pacific's final new passenger-locomotive acquisitions.
+These 10 were Union Pacific's final new passenger locomotive acquisitions.

 EMD E8 Deliveries